tdwg/vocab/documentation-specification.md

 **3.1.6 Preferred citation**

 The landing page SHOULD indicate a preferred citation for the standard that includes at least the name of the standard and the IRI.
-The exact format and content of the citation is not specified by this specification.
+The exact format and content of the citation is not specified here.

 **3.1.7 Links to parts of the standard**